Secrets to Speaking Polish Like a Pole

 2. Be brave!

-Hsiung Chieh from Taiwan, a sociology student at the University of Łódź has a similar opinion.
+Hsiung Chieh of Taiwan, a sociology student at the University of Łódź, has a similar opinion.
 ‘In Taiwan, we call it: to lose your face.’

 For Chieh, there’s no way we can learn Polish if we’re afraid to make mistakes.
-‘One of the most important parts is the motivation I get from Polish people”, she says.
-It does not matter whether you only say dzień dobry or recite a poem by Zagajewski or Szymborska, Polish people will always value your knowledge.
+‘One of the most important parts is the motivation I get from Polish people’, she says.
+It does not matter whether you only say dzień dobry (good morning) or recite a poem by Adam Zagajewski or Wisława Szymborska – Polish people will always value your knowledge.

 Chang Il says he would not advise new Polish learners to obsess over grammar.
-Polish teacher Ania Rabczuk agrees, saying that ‘grammar is important but just get to know the rules without stressing yourself.
+Polish teacher Ania Rabczuk agrees, saying that ‘grammar is important, but just get to know the rules without stressing yourself.
 Remember: your aim is communication, not perfection.’
-Ania is currently a visiting professor at the University of Toronto and she has a lot of experience teaching Polish at the University of Warsaw.
+Ania is currently a visiting professor at the University of Toronto, and she has a great deal of experience teaching Polish at the University of Warsaw.

 She would never tell her students not to study grammar at all.
 However, most of the people interviewed said they learnt it thanks to the time they spent within a Polish environment and not necessarily with grammar books.

-4. Well… do care a little bit about the grammar
+4. Well… do care a little bit about grammar

 5. Fall in love with a Pole!